felixmark/fgc/README.md

 # Fancy Galaxy Code (FGC)
-Fancy Galaxy Code (FGC) is the new, prettier QR Code straight from the future.
+Fancy Galaxy Code (FGC) strifes to serve as the new and prettier QR Code straight from the future.
+Contributions are highly appreciated!

 ## Specification